 Ultimately, Melbourne's current housing market conditions present a rare opportunity for both first-time homebuyers and investors.
 In an environment where supply and demand dynamics are pivotal, Melbourne stands out for its balanced supply increase and competitively priced housing.
 This scenario positions the city as a compelling option for those ready to buy, particularly if the RBA adopts a more accommodative stance in the near future.

-The Australian Prudential Regulation Authority (APRA) has announced a significant policy change aimed at mitigating risks in the housing market.
-Effective February 2026, APRA will impose a cap on high debt-to-income (DTI) home loans, limiting such loans to 20% of new home lending.
-This measure applies to both owner-occupiers and investors, with an exemption for new housing developments. - read more
+The Australian Prudential Regulation Authority (APRA) has implemented a significant policy change aimed at mitigating risks in the housing market.
+Effective from 1 February 2026, APRA has introduced a cap limiting banks to issuing no more than 20% of new home loans to borrowers with a debt-to-income (DTI) ratio exceeding six times their income.
+This measure applies separately to owner-occupier and investor loans, reflecting APRA's commitment to maintaining financial stability. - read more

 Welcome to Financial Planning 101: How to Get Ahead of Your Debt!
 If you're feeling overwhelmed by your financial situation, you're not alone.
 Many people struggle with managing debt and finding ways to achieve financial stability. - read more